clickatanushka/clickAtAnushka/README.md

 ### 🚀 What You’ll Find Here

-This GitHub is a collection of:
+This GitHub is a collection of learning projects, practice code, and experiments as I strengthen my fundamentals in computer science.
-- learning projects
-- practice code
-- experiments while understanding core CS concepts

-Nothing flashy — just consistent learning, one step at a time.
+Nothing fancy — just progress, one commit at a time.

 ---